diversen/pebble-framework-docs/docs/AppExec.md

 $app_exec = new AppExec();

 // This is the default error controller.
-You may set your own error controller
+// You may set your own error controller, e.g. like this:
-// $app_exec->setErrorController(StdErrorController::class);
+// $app_exec->setErrorController(App\ErrorController::class);

 // Create an app to be executed.
 It does not need to extend AppBase
 // But AppBase has some nice utility methods